 Apple's iPads are some of the best tablets around.
 And with a range of models at various price points, there's something for everyone.
 Here we've rounded up the best iPad deals, including substantial savings on the new iPad (8th Generation), iPad Mini, iPad Air and iPad Pro.

-And with Amazon Prime Day deals just around the corner, this month could be the best time to bag a bargain iPad.
+And with summer deals landing all over, this month could be the best time to bag a bargain iPad.

 Deals on Apple devices are quite hard to come by due to high demand, but we've done the bargain-hunting so you don't have to!
 Below you'll find the today's cheapest iPad prices online.

 Apple recently unveiled the new iPad Pro 2021, including a range-topping version with a super-bright 12.9-inch Mini LED display and up to 2TB of storage.
 Prefer something cheaper?
 Make a beeline for our best tablet deals page for bargain Android and Fire tablets.

 Now, which iPad deal is best for you?

 The iPad Air is the slimmest and lightest full-size iPad that Apple makes (only the iPad Mini equals it for slimness and bests it on the weight scales).
 At 10.5in, its screen is pretty big and there's HDR support for showing off Netflix in all its glory.

 Its sonic abilities are decent too, marred only by the slightly awkward speaker placement (they're on the bottom when held in portrait mode, so if you watch a film in landscape all the audio comes from one side).